Quick Facts | Answer |

 What Happens to a Security Deposit When the Property is Sold in Tennessee?

-When a property is sold in Tennessee, the original landlord must transfer the security deposit to the new owner and notify the tenant in writing that the security deposit was transferred.
+When a property is sold in Tennessee, by default the original landlord must transfer the security deposit to the new owner and notify the tenant of the transfer in writing.
+State law does allow for alternative arrangements to be made if the property’s buyer and seller agree.
+In all cases, the transaction must respect the tenant’s right to the deposited funds.

 Sources